Marketing, Manufacturing, Packaging & Labelling, Advertising

 The following information shall be indicated on the packaging of a medical device:

-- name of and address of the manufacturer or authorized representative thereof (if the manufacturer has not registered commercial activity in any EU state);
+- name and address of the manufacturer or authorised representative thereof (if the manufacturer has not registered commercial activity in any EU state);

 - name of the medical device, purpose, and detailed information for identification of the device;